Mylifeismyhome/WinNet/readme.md

 - perl
 - VC build tools

-MYSQL:
-To compile WinNet with MYSQL Support, you will have to download the MySQL C++ Connector and place all files in the following directories:
-- MYSQL/lib/x64/release/
-- MYSQL/lib/x64/debug/
-- MYSQL/lib/x86/release/
-- MYSQL/lib/x86/debug/

 Install and Compile:
 1. Run Install.bat inside the Scripts folder.
 2. Enter the VC Path (e.g., C:\Program Files (x86)\Microsoft Visual Studio\2019).